walestatistical-nwu/CPB_Project/README.md

 to understand their purchasing patterns and use insights gained from the process to enhance the company's product sales, thereby positively impacting its annual bottom line.

 #### Project Overview
-In the project, four business questions and a hypothesis — 'All (Male and Female) customers purchase equally vs All customers (Male and Female) do not purchase equally' — were interrogated through the analysis of a subset (1,966 records x 11 features) of the dataset sourced from [https://www.kaggle.com/brijbhushannanda1979/bigmart-sales-data] and through a 2-level data analysis approach.
+In the project, four business questions and a hypothesis — 'All (Male and Female) customers purchase equally vs All customers do not purchase equally' — were interrogated through the analysis of a subset (1,966 records x 11 features) of the dataset sourced from [https://www.kaggle.com/brijbhushannanda1979/bigmart-sales-data] and through a 2-level data analysis approach.
 Machine learning classification models were constructed and consequent exploratory data analyses performed, to generate insights used to provide marketing strategy recommendations to the management team, towards achieving the goal of increased yearly profit for the company.

 #### Data Analytics Process
 The 2-level data analysis procedure consists of: